 “Financial illiteracy is a symptom of poverty, not a cause.
 You cannot teach people to invest money they do not have.
 The real solution is higher wages and wealth redistribution.”

 The claim that you cannot invest without wealth reverses the causality.
 The $100-per-month investment that produces $264,000 over forty years is roughly the cost of a monthly cell phone bill.
-The Federal Reserve’s data shows that Black families earning $60,000–$80,000 per year still have lower savings rates and higher debt-to-income ratios than white families earning $40,000–$60,000 — a gap that income alone cannot explain.
+The Federal Reserve’s data shows that Black families earning $60,000 to $80,000 per year still have lower savings rates and higher debt-to-income ratios than white families earning $40,000 to $60,000.
+Income alone cannot explain that gap.
 The single variable that tracks most consistently with this disparity is measured financial knowledge.
 Poverty is real.
 But the compounding of poverty through financial ignorance is the mechanism that transforms a difficult generation into a hopeless dynasty.

 How can a community that earns $1.4 trillion in annual income — making Black America the fifteenth-largest economy on earth if measured as a country — hold less than 3% of the nation’s total wealth?